-They are also looking at destinations which are safe for Muslims, as both real and perceived safety have become a high priority.
-A few destinations – namely Malaysia, Dubai and Turkey – have been able to benefit from this changing behavior, as they have begun to offer Muslim travelers accommodation, facilities and services that cater to their needs.
+They are also looking at destinations that are safe for Muslims, as both real and perceived safety has become a high priority.
+A few destinations – namely Malaysia, Dubai, and Turkey – have been able to benefit from this changing behavior, as they have begun to offer Muslim travelers accommodation, facilities, and services that cater to their needs.

-Six faith-based needs are identified as the main areas for Muslim travelers.
+Six faith-based needs are identified as the main areas for Muslim travelers by CrescentRating 2009.
+This has been subsequently updated in 2019 to include 3 additional needs.
 While the majority of Muslim travelers adhere to some of these needs, the level of importance varies among Muslims.

 Halal food is by far the most important service that a Muslim traveler looks out for when traveling.
 Acceptability of the different levels of Halal food assurance